Don't Compromise Your Concrete

 exterior driveways and walkways to prevent slips, trips and falls.

 You play an active role in preserving your investment through regular maintenance and protection of your concrete.
-In order to maintain the look and integrity of your concrete long-term, Concrete Alberta recommends proper sealing of the concrete surface with a Silane penetrating sealer.
+In order to maintain the look and integrity of your concrete long-term, Concrete Alberta recommends sealing concrete with a high quality water repellent silane siloxane penetrating sealer* as per the sealer manufacturers directions.